This article is take from DiyDrones Post , original article Posted by Michal B on February 1, 2009 at 2:00pm

 application as a base station, getting telemetry from plane over Xbee

-and displaying what it does as well as showing path in Google
+modem and displaying what it does as well as showing path in Google

 Earth.